ydahal1/ydahal1/ReadMe.md

-What do you call a droid that takes the long way around?
-R2 detour.
+Wife told me to take the spider out instead of killing it...
+We had some drinks, cool guy, wants to be a web developer.

 [
-Sun Mar  1 00:43:08 UTC 2026
+Mon Mar  2 00:37:53 UTC 2026
  ]